Former Kasabian frontman Tom Meighan issues statement after assault sentencing: "I am completely to blame and accept all responsibility"

 Meighan went on to say that he had “struggled for many years with alcohol addiction”, adding that the incident in April served as “a wake-up call for me, for who I was, and what I was becoming”.

-He continued: “I have also recently been diagnoses with ADHD, and although this is no way excuses my actions, it has helped me to understand more about my behavioural issues.”
+He continued: “I have also recently been diagnosed with ADHD, and although this in no way excuses my actions, it has helped me to understand more about my behavioural issues.”

 I would like to make a statement following recent events.
 Full statement below. pic.twitter.com/GFIt6lqPjg